Xinyuan-LilyGO/LilyGo-LoRa-Series/lib/RadioLib/README.md

 * __PJRC__
   * [__Teensy__](https://github.com/PaulStoffregen/cores) - Teensy 2.x, 3.x and 4.x boards

 The list above is by no means exhaustive - RadioLib code is independent of the used platform!
 Compilation of all examples is tested for all platforms officially supported prior to releasing new version.
-In addition, RadioLib includes an internal hardware abstracton layer, which allows it to be easily ported even to non-Arduino encironments.
+In addition, RadioLib includes an internal hardware abstraction layer, which allows it to be easily ported even to non-Arduino environments.

-### In development:
-* __AX5243__ FSK module
-* __LoRaWAN__ protocol for SX127x, RFM9x and SX126x modules
-* ___and more!___

-## Frequently Asked Questions

-### Where should I start?
-First of all, take a look at the [examples](https://github.com/jgromes/RadioLib/tree/master/examples) and the [Wiki](https://github.com/jgromes/RadioLib/wiki) - especially the [Basics](https://github.com/jgromes/RadioLib/wiki/Basics) page.
-There's a lot of useful information over there.
-If something isn't working as expected, try searching the [issues](https://github.com/jgromes/RadioLib/issues/).

-### Does RadioLib require Arduino?
-While RadioLib was originally written with Arduino in mind, it has since evolved and contains its own lightweight hardware abstraction layer.
-Thanks to this layer, RadioLib can be used on non-Arduino frameworks as well.
-See [this Wiki page](https://github.com/jgromes/RadioLib/wiki/Porting-to-non-Arduino-Platforms) for details.

-### Help, my module isn't working!
-The fastest way to get help is by creating an [issue](https://github.com/jgromes/RadioLib/issues/new/choose) using the appropriate template.
-It is also highly recommended to try running the examples first - their functionality is tested from time to time and they should work.
-Finally, RadioLib is still under development, which means that sometimes, backwards-incompatible changes might be introduced.
-Though these are kept at minimum, sometimes it is unavoidable.
-You can check the [release changelog](https://github.com/jgromes/RadioLib/releases) to find out if there's been such a major change recently.

-### RadioLib doesn't support my module!
-What should I do?
-Start by creating new issue (if it doesn't exist yet).
-If you have some experience with microcontrollers and C/C++ in general, you can try to add the support yourself!
-Use the template files in `/extras/` folder to get started.
-This is by far the fastest way to implement new modules into RadioLib, since I can't be working on everything all the time.
-If you don't trust your programming skills enough to have a go at it yourself, don't worry.
-I will try to implement all requested modules, but it will take me a while.